 Semester course; 3 lecture hours.
 3 credits.
 May be repeated with a different topic for a maximum of nine credits.
 Prerequisite: ARTH 292 with a minimum grade of C or permission of instructor.
 An in-depth study of a selected topic in art history not included in the curriculum.
 See the Schedule of Classes for specific topics to be offered each semester.

-Semester course; 2 lecture and 2 research hours.
+Semester course; 4 seminar and/or research hours (3 seminar and 1 research).
 4 credits.
 Prerequisite: ARTH 390 with a minimum grade of C. Enrollment is restricted to art history majors.
 Course provides an in-depth study of a specific art historical topic, movement or theme in a seminar format.
 Students will produce an extended research project that culminates in a formal presentation and research paper.
 See the Schedule of Classes for specific topics to be offered each year.

 ARTH 493.
 Museum Internship.
 3-6 Hours.